franciscoengenheiro/concurrent-problem-sets/README.md

 #### Style of synchronization
 The implementation uses a lock-free *retry* style of synchronization, where a thread that fails to increment/decrement the usage counter of the value will retry until possible.

+The `usage counter` is incremented/decremented atomically using the [AtomicInteger](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/atomic/AtomicInteger.html) class while the `value` itself was considered to be *volatile* and not atomic, as it provides the necessary guarantees of thread-safety and visibility without incurring unnecessary overhead.

 An implementation that is not thread-safe, and that was the starting point of this implementation, can be seen [here](src/main/kotlin/pt/isel/pc/problemsets/unsafe/UnsafeUsageCountedHolder.kt).